XSCALE-Alliance/virtual_game_without_thrones-facilitation-guide/docs/in-game-facilitation-tips.md

 Quick guide:

  * `/time 7:00` set the time to 7 o'clock in the morning
- * `/time 19:00`  set the time to 7 o'clock in the evening - in the default game, this is the time of sun-down
+ * `/time 19:00`  set the time to 7 o'clock in the evening

+ In the default game, 19:00 is the time of sun-down, sun rises at 5:30.

 ---